 Summer is an ideal time for outdoor parties.
-We love them.
+We in Slovakia love them.
 They often take the form of cooking competitions like the one I described in the post on Goulash parties last year.

 On the first Sunday in June, when the Shepherds’ Festival takes place in the village of Východná, you will not only hear a tinkle of hand-made sheep bells, but also see our national dish of Halušky s bryndzou being made from scratch.

 Around 24th June, when the name of Ján (Slovak for John) is celebrated in the Slovak calendar, you can experience svätojánske ohne or St. John’s Bonfires.
 They’re organised by some village communitites, and they always come with good music, local specialities and sometimes even a fire show.

 If your Slovak friends invite you to an outdoor ‘opekanie’ event, don’t miss the occasion.
 It’s a Slovak version of picnic and it involves frying a sausage or a chunk of bacon on a spit over an open fire.
 You can end up frying slices of bread, onions or anything that’s left at the end of the party.

 There are dozens of music, dancing and food festivals all over the country in July and August.
 At the end of the summer, celebrations of summer harvest take place in many of our towns and villages.

 The old tradition of outdoor plum jam cooking is coming back to the Slovak countryside as a day of shared cooking fun, singing and dancing.